 - They are built on a mobile-first mindset, and thus are simple and elegant to use (unlike most association communities).

 LinkedIn is not the answer.
-Many associations have turned to LinkedIn and have tried to leverage this platform (Yes, I appreciate the irony of making this post here.)
+Many associations have turned to LinkedIn and have tried to leverage this platform.
 Certainly, from the vantage point of size, at first glance LinkedIn seems like a really good answer to the question of association on-line community and engagement.
-For example, in AIIM’s case, our LinkedIn community has over 26,000 members (about 10x our “community” in model #2 above).
+For example, in AIIM’s case, our LinkedIn community has over 26,000 members.

 But there are problems if you look at this long-term.
-Ironically, LinkedIn could make associations its strongest advocates, but they have done little to be encouraging to associations, and often seem to go out of their way to actually alienate associations.
+Ironically, LinkedIn could make associations its strongest advocates, but they have done little to encourage associations, and often seem to go out of their way to actually alienate associations.
 For example, there is lots of engagement on LinkedIn (but also a lot of selling).

 We don’t own the platform and not only do we not own the data, we don’t even have access to it.
 LinkedIn provides very little data – actually none – to associations that care for and encourage interaction and engagement on their platform.
-LinkedIn could be SO much more accommodating re sharing this data.
-And beyond this, LinkedIn can sc*** us anytime by simply changing their terms.
+LinkedIn could be so much more accommodating re-sharing this data.
+And beyond this, LinkedIn can simply change their terms anytime.

 LinkedIn seems intent on moving into spaces traditionally occupied by associations.
-Thus by actively helping building the LinkedIn platform we are sowing the seeds of our own destruction.
+Thus, by actively helping to build the LinkedIn platform we are sowing the seeds of our own destruction.
 Consider training and certification for example — have you looked at how Lynda.com is being positioned?
 How long will it be before the awesome quality of Lynda.com educational content, matched with on-line credentialing and badging, becomes the defacto standard of competency for a profession or an industry?